kubedb/docs/docs/guides/zookeeper/backup/kubestash/overview/index.md

 1. At first, a user creates a `ZooKeeper` database where the data will be restored or the user can use the same `ZooKeeper` database.

-2. Then, she creates a `RestoreSession` custom resource that specifies the target database where the backed-up data will be restored, addon information (including restore tasks), the target snapshot to be restored, the Repository containing that snapshot, and other additional settings.
+2. Then, he creates a `RestoreSession` custom resource that specifies the target database where the backed-up data will be restored, addon information (including restore tasks), the target snapshot to be restored, the Repository containing that snapshot, and other additional settings.

 3. KubeStash operator watches for `RestoreSession` custom resources.